 English 11 Honors augments the English 11 curriculum by delving deeper into the areas of analysis, critical thinking, and the expansion of writing skills.
 Independent learning and personal growth are the focus of this demanding course.
-Emphasis is placed on preparation for successful performance on the English Language Arts Regents Exam as well as research skills and research based writing.
+Emphasis is placed on preparation for successful performance on the English Language Arts Regents Exam as well as research skills and research-based writing.
 Students will take the English Regents in January and move on to take JCC English 1510 (Accuplacer prerequisite of Reading 80+ and Essay 4+) for the second semester.

-Prerequisites: Successful completion of English 10 and, ideally, English 11.

-Final Assessment: Final Written Exam/Final Written Exam: Part portfolio from assignments throughout course/part in-class testing.

-English 12 is designed for the student about to enter the military, the work force, or an academic setting.
+JCC English 1510 Prerequisites: Students must meet JCC established Accuplacer requirements to be enrolled in course.
+Final Assessment: JCC Final Requirements (Exam and/or Portfolio) Additional Information: 1⁄2 year; 1⁄2 credit, 3 college credits, course weight =1.12 Students will learn to write precise, clear, substantive essays.
+Students will work with multi-page papers, organization, and mechanics.
+Emphasis will be placed on critical thinking, reading, and writing.
+English 12 Prerequisites: English 11 Final Assessment: Final Written Exam/Final Written Exam: Part portfolio from assignments throughout course/part in-class testing.
+Additional Information: 1 year; 1 credit, course weight = 1.00 English 12 is designed for the student about to enter the military, the work force, or an academic setting.
 A more involved discussion and analysis of the conventions of the English language than in the underclassmen years will be studied throughout the semester.
 Major units will include the reading and presenting of individually selected novels; the accumulating of information and the writing of a MLA-style, persuasive research paper; the writing and revising of a resume, list of references, and cover letter; the viewing and analysis of documentaries, and the writing (of varying lengths) of essays on various topics with varying purposes and audiences (choosing from Personal Narrative, Compare/Contrast, Cause and Effect, Synthesis, and Rhetorical Analysis).
 Short stories and a novel will be analyzed and discussed as a class, and electronic discussion boards will be activated.
-A Shakespeare comedy will be studied, and various forms of academic essays will continue to be covered.
 The course will culminate in a major project that is developed throughout the semester that highlights individual interest, creativity, thought, and speaking skills.
 Threaded throughout the course will be the honing of public speaking skills as students give presentations.
 Finally, units will be dictated by individual class/student needs.
+JCC English 1530 Prerequisites: Students must meet JCC established Accuplacer requirements to be enrolled in course.
+Successful completion of JCC English 1510.
+Final Assessment: JCC Final Requirements (Exam and/or Portfolio) Additional Information: 1⁄2 year; 1⁄2 credit, 3 college credits, course weight = 1.12 This course is designed to improve the students overall writing skills.
+Throughout the semester, students will be reading and discussing various essays consisting of different writing styles and techniques in an effort to develop an individual style and voice in their own writing.
+Students will learn to conduct research and write one 8-12-page MLA argument research paper.
+Students will also write five rhetorical/critical analyses.
+JCC English 1540 Prerequisites: Students must meet JCC established Accuplacer requirements to be enrolled in course.